Jacobikinz/CICS-Consultant/docs/final.md

 <code>PUT /updateRecommendation</code> <br>
 <code>headers: {'Content-Type': 'application/json'} </code> <br>
 <code>body: JSON.stringify({email: JSON.parse(document.cookie)['useremail'], recommendation: topField}), </code> <br>
 <p> This is sending the cookie with the user who is currently logged in's email and their "top field" which was the field that had the highest score after the user's rankings.
-If the user is not logged in athen there will be no cookie to send which will then have no database action taken. </p>
+If the user is not logged in then there will be no cookie to send which will then have no database action taken. </p>
 <br>
 <p> This will respond with a <code>status 500</code> along with the error if there was a server error, or a <code>status 200</code>
   if it was successful.
-The user's recommendation is updated in the database after they click the button to get their reommended field.</p>
+The user's recommendation is updated in the database after they click the button to get their recommended field.</p>

-<h4>Checking if there is a logged in user </h4>
+<h4>Checking if there is a logged-in user </h4>
 <p>Whenever a page is loaded on the website, there needs to be a check to see if there is currently a user logged in in order to serve the correct HTML files with the correct headers.</p>
 <code>PUT /setLoggedIn</code> <br>
 <code>headers: {'Content-Type': 'application/json'} </code> <br>
 <code>body: JSON.stringify({email: JSON.parse(document.cookie)}), </code> <br>
-<p> This needs to send the document's cookie in order to determine if there is currently a user logged in to the website, and if there is then it will be serving back a boolean in JSON that will determine what header to use on that page.</p>
+<p> This needs to send the document's cookie in order to determine if there is currently a user logged in to the website and if there is then it will be serving back a boolean in JSON that will determine what header to use on that page.</p>
 <br>
 <p> This will respond with a <code>status 500</code> along with the error if there was a server error, or a <code>status 200</code>
   if it was successful.
-The header is then successfully loaded with the correct bottons.</p>
+The header is then successfully loaded with the correct buttons.</p>

 <h3>Delete:</h3>
 <p>Users can delete their profile by clicking on the "Profile" button and then the red "Delete Your Profile" button.
 This will delete the user from the database (local storage).</p>